keerthana12hv/LawGlance-RAG-LLM-Legal-Assistant/README.md

 ## ⚠️ Disclaimer

-This project provides general legal information for educational and awareness purposes only.
+This AI assistant provides general legal information for awareness purposes only.
-It does not constitute professional legal advice or replace consultation with a qualified lawyer.
+It does not replace professional legal consultation or certified legal advice.

 ---